stecrotti/MatrixProductBP.jl/README.md

 ## TO DO:
 - reasoning on matrix size for SI
-- compare magnetizations instead of KLs for binary variables
 - Soft Margin sampler to which it's easy to append new samples